Coconut Mango Sago

 Ingredients:

 • Sago.
-Sago, also known as Tapioca Pearls, are starchy little balls made from cassava roots.
-Dairy-free, gluten-free, and vegan — these bouncy and chewy little balls are so delicious when added to desserts and drinks!
-When cooked, they turn clear and translucent.
-They have a slightly chewy, gelatinous consistency.
-Look for Sago in the Asian market, where they come in different sizes and colors.
+Sago, also known as Tapioca Pearls, are edible starch balls.
+They are commonly added to Asian drinks and dessert.
+Dairy-free, gluten-free, and vegan — these bouncy and chewy sago pearls add a satisfying texture.
+Look for Sago at Asian markets, where they come in different sizes and colors.
 Sago will sometimes be labeled “Tapioca Pearls” and they will be white and very small.

 • Coconut Milk.
 Canned, full-fat coconut milk is best.

 • Mango.
-Choose ripe, fragrant mangos for the best flavor.
-I prefer Ataulfo mangoes which are smaller, sweeter, and less fibrous than Tommy Atkins mangoes.
+Choose ripe mangoes for the best flavor.
+I prefer Ataulfo mangoes which are smaller, sweeter, and less fibrous.
+But choose the type of mango that you like best.
 In a pinch, frozen mangoes also work.

 Instructions:

 1. Cook Sago.
-Bring water to a boil.
-Add Tapioca Pearls and simmer until clear and cooked through, about 10-12 minutes.
-The balls should be mostly clear but it’s ok if some centers are white here and there.
+Bring a medium pot of water to a rolling boil.
+Add mini tapioca pearls to the hot water.
+Cook until the sago are translucent, stirring frequently, about 10-12 minutes.
+The balls should be mostly clear with a few white centers or white dots here and there.

-4. Serve and enjoy.
+5. Serve.
 Transfer to cups or small bowls.
-Top with chopped, fresh mango.
+Top with chopped, fresh mango chunks.
 Serve immediately!

 two cups of coconut sago with mango topping on marble cutting board